-The integration of the principal adverse impacts on sustainability factors is based on the materiality or likely materiality of each indicator for each specific industry / sector to which the company belongs and for each country to ensure that a country's score adequately reflects the short, medium and long-term problems, challenges and/or opportunities that matter for that country's future development.
-This materiality depends on several elements, such as the type of information, quality and extent of data, applicability, relevance and geographical coverage.
+The integration of the principal adverse impacts on sustainability factors is based on the materiality or likely materiality of each indicator for each specific industry / sector to which the company belongs.
+The materiality is dependent on several factors, such as: type of information, data quality and breadth, applicability, relevance, and geographical coverage.

-\ How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?